 But he looks good, and people wish women wish they were married to him, so that's covered.

-Marr, agitator, uh, but in this case, if you want to know the truth, Bill Marr was closer to being right than Ben Affleck was.
+But in this case, if you want to know the truth, Bill Maher was closer to being right than Ben Affleck was.

-Ben Affleck literally is absumed with consumed with with other needs or desires when expressing its opinion.
+Ben Affleck literally is absumed with, consumed with other needs or desires when expressing his opinion.

-He's he's the kind of guy tells you what he thinks because he's really concerned what you think of him afterwards.
+He's the kind of guy who tells you what he thinks because he's really concerned what you think of him afterwards.

 And a lot of people are that way.

-A lot of people will tell you what they think, not because it's really what they think, it's because they think it's what you want to hear, or what they want to hear, or whatever it is that'll make you seem what you think they demand, either nice or not be a troublemaker or uh smarter agreeing with them or what have you.
+A lot of people will tell you what they think, not because it's really what they think, it's because they think it's what you want to hear or what they want to hear or whatever it is that'll make you seem what you think they demand, either nice or not be a troublemaker or smarter agreeing with them or what have you.

 It all descends here from this notion that there are experts.